Finn Andersen (officeholder)

-Finn Andersen (born 22 February 1944) is a Danish cultural leader.
+Finn Andersen (born 22 February 1944) is a Danish cultural advocate and organizer.
 He is the former Secretary General of the Danish Cultural Institute and leader of the Danish Cultural Institutes of Russia and Great Britain.
 Andersen is an organizer of intercultural exchange programs between Denmark and countries around the world including the UK, China, Russia, Brazil and India.
-He is a passionate advocate for Danish music, theatre, literature, dance, art, and education programs and has promoted the arts and the humanities as foundational to society and human understanding.
+He is an advocate for Danish music, theatre, literature, dance, art, and education programs and has promoted the arts and the humanities as foundational to society and human understanding.